mxjeff/python-musicpd/doc/source/use.rst

 Empty start in range (i.e. ":END") are not possible and will raise a CommandError.

-Remember the of the tuple is optional, range can still be specified as single string `START:END`.
-In case of malformed range a CommandError is still raised.
+Remember the of the tuple is optional, range can still be specified as single string ``"START:END"``.

 Iterators
 ----------